 The big picture is important, but a good relationship manager understands the day-to-day details your business faces.
 For example, knowing your cash flow inside and out enables your banker to offer you treasury management solutions that fit your specific needs.
 Having a handle on your industry timelines means your bank can work to help you keep projects on track and build for the future.
 To succeed, you know you need to deliver on customer expectations.
 Your bank should understand precisely what that entails.

 As a business owner, you turn to certain people for advice.
 You know they have your best interests at heart, with no hidden agenda.
 That may include your lawyer, accountant and mentors or coaches from your business journey.
 Is your banker on that list?
 Do they respond promptly to your calls and messages, give sound counsel and make meaningful suggestions?
 In the current economic climate, those things are more essential than ever.

 Is my bank evolving with my business?

-Finance is a fast-moving sector.
-Whatever business you’re in, chances are there are new technologies that can help you reach your goals.
-As you keep pace with rapid developments in your industry, your banker should be doing the same.
-Ideally, your bank will offer financial products and services — perhaps even proprietary solutions for your industry — that are right for you.
+In any sector, chances are there are new financial technologies that can help you reach your goals.
+You’re keeping pace with rapid developments in your industry, and your banker should be doing the same.
+Ideally, your bank will offer financial products and services — perhaps even proprietary solutions — that are right for you.